fullcalendar/fullcalendar-docs/_docs-v1/intro/usage.md

 ---
 title: Basic Usage
 description: How to get started.
-Learn FullCalendar's basic principals.
+Learn FullCalendar's basic principles.
 ---

 The first step in embedding a calendar on a web page is to have the right JavaScript and CSS files.